-Shichimi togarashi is probably one of the most interesting spice blends that I keep on hand in the kitchen.
-Its a mix of hot and cool flavors from chili and sesame seeds to seaweed and citrus.
-It’s one of the few spice mixes that despite being a blend you can see the different colors and textures of the components (it’s usually not a very fine powder).
-I add it over a lot of different things especially eggs.
-Add it to any sort of savory dish and it will pleasantly surprise you!
+Shichimi togarashi is probably one of the most interesting spice blends I keep in the kitchen.
+It mixes hot and cool flavors, from chili and sesame seeds to seaweed and citrus.
+It’s one of the few spice mixes that, despite being a blend, you can see the different colors and textures of the components (it’s usually not a very fine powder).
+I add it over a lot of different things, especially eggs.
+Add it to any savory dish, and it will pleasantly surprise you!

 - Both mini cocottes and ramekins work well here.
 I use sesame oil over butter to grease the dishes but also for flavor.
 Use a good quality sesame oil, you can usually find some a bunch of tasty varieties in Asian markets, such as wild sesame oil and some chili infusion ones.